unnikrishnanrnair/SimpleBeatDetector/readme.txt

 Tweaking of this line (line 45 in main.m) min peak height might be required to get proper values in some cases [pklg*,lclg] = findpeaks(autocor,'MinPeakDistance',ceil(short)*fs,'MinPeakheight',35);

+This was done as a project as a part of Digital signal processing.